Rothrist: Religion

 From the 2000 census, 1,674 or 24.4% were Roman Catholic, while 3,757 or 54.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 16 individuals (or about 0.23% of the population) who belonged to the Christian Catholic faith.

 Education

-In Rothrist about 67.8% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Rothrist about 67.8% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 532 students attending primary school, there are 208 students attending secondary school, there are 158 students attending tertiary or university level schooling in the municipality.

 Rothrist is home to the Schul-u.Gde.Bibliothek Rothrist (school and municipal library of Rothrist).
 The library has (As of 2008) 7,095 books or other media, and loaned out 16,365 items in the same year.
 It was open a total of 213 days with average of 8 hours per week during that year.